AgustinaLuduena/Entregas-Backend-Luduena/README.md

 <h4>app.use("/api/sessions", sessionsRouter);</h4>
 <p>POST "/login" : Log in as "user" or "admin" using "req.body" by Postman.</p>
-<p>POST "/logout" : Destroy the current session and show the login view by Postman.</p>
+<p>GET "/logout" : Destroy the current session and show the login view by Postman.</p>
 <p>GET "/current" : Show the current session data with DTO.</p>

 <h4>app.use("/api", categoryRouter);</h4>